p-adic iterated integration on semistable curves: Log curves

 \begin{definition} The {\em log dual graph} of a weak log curve $(X,M)$ over $(S,\N)$ is a graph whose vertices correspond to components, whose closed edges correspond to nodal points, and whose half-open edges correspond to annular points and punctures. \end{definition}

-A {\em morphism} of weak log curves $f\colon (X,M_X)\to (Y,M_Y)$ is defined to be the composition of a strict morphism of log curves $(X,M_X)\to (Y,M'_Y)$ and a morphism $(Y,M'_Y)\to (Y,M_Y)$ obtained by a composition of modifications as in Remark~\ref{r:modifylogstructure} at punctures and annnular points.
-A {\em weak embedding} of weak log curves $f\colon (X,M_X)\to (Y,M_Y)$ is the composition of an exact closed immersion $(X,M_X)\to (Y,M'_Y)$ and modifications $(Y,M'_Y)\to (Y,M_Y)$.
+A {\em morphism} of weak log curves $f\colon (X,M_X)\to (Y,M_Y)$ is defined to be the composition of a strict morphism of log curves $(X,M_X)\to (Y,M'_Y)$ (i.e.~$f^*M'_Y\to M_X$ is an isomorphism) and a morphism $(Y,M'_Y)\to (Y,M_Y)$ obtained by a composition of modifications as in Remark~\ref{r:modifylogstructure} at punctures and annular points.
+A {\em weak embedding} of weak log curves $f\colon (X,M_X)\to (Y,M_Y)$ is the composition of a strict closed immersion $(X,M_X)\to (Y,M'_Y)$ and modifications $(Y,M'_Y)\to (Y,M_Y)$.
 A morphism of weak log curves induces a submersion $\Gamma_X\to \Gamma_Y$ of log dual graphs while a weak embedding induces a weak embedding of log dual graphs.
 In particular, the weak embedding $(X,M_X)\to (X,M'_X)$ obtained by modifying the log structure by replacing punctures and annular points with smooth points induces the weak embedding $\Gamma_X\to\overline{\Gamma}_X$ in Remark~\ref{r:contracttocore}.